emohedano/cryptoprices/README.md

 ### Accessing Redis

-To access the redis container, use the followiing command from the root directory of the repository:
+To access the Rredis container, use the following command from the root directory of the repository:

 ```
 docker-compose exec redis redis-cli YOUR_REDIS_COMMAND
 ````

-**Get all `bitcoin` cached resulst**
+**Get all `bitcoin` cached results**

 ```
 docker-compose exec redis redis-cli zcount BTC 0 100000000000000